hasansfk/minicalc/README.md

 # minicalc

-**- Features**

-Ability to calculate four basic mathematical operations: Addition, subtraction, multiplication and division.

-Ability to run on basically anything except Windows or DOS.

-**- How to run**

-To run the app, you just have to make it executable and run it as shown below:
+**minicalc** is a terminal calculator built on sh, which makes it able to run on any UNIX-based operating system like Linux, BSD, and MacOS.
+It was built to be an alternative to bc as a GNU-free, zero-dependency and fully offline usable application.
+Its size comes down to just 386 bytes, making it lightweight enough to be stored in basically any storage media.

+Usage is also pretty straightforward.
+Like you would do with AppImages or any shell script, you have to make it executable on initial setup:

-chmod +x calc.sh
+chmod +x ./calc.sh

+And run it by doing:

 ./calc.sh

-**- How to use**

-Simply type out your desired operation to get its equation.

-help: Displays help message if you ever need it.

-exit: Exit the app.

-**- Credits:**

-Hasan Şafak Özcan - Lead Developer

-Hasan Şafak Özcan - Lead Designer
+The app allows you to perform basic operations like addition, subtraction, multiplication, division, exponention and remainder calculations.
+It also supports trigonometry, logarithm and truncation which are operations built into awk.

+You can type "help" to get a help message on the application and "exit" to quit the application.

+Credits:
-Hasan Şafak Özcan - Lead Developer
+Hasan Şafak Özcan (lead designer, developer and publisher)